studentsustainabilitysummit/studentsustainabilitysummit.github.io/README.md

 - Capitalize first letters of words for headings
 - Center map on mobile view
 - Convert flex to grid on home page
-- Change px to rem

 ### Nice to have:
 - No scroll on mobile while menu is displayed
 - Sticky navigation
-- Highlight section on click of "learn more links
+- Highlight section on click of "learn more" links
+- Change px to rem